Content from Introduction

 Demand shifting is the strategy of moving computation to regions or times when the carbon intensity is lowest.
 Demand shaping is a similar strategy.
 However, instead of moving demand to a different region or time, we shape our computation to match the existing supply.

-- If carbon intensity is low, increase the demand; do more in your applications.
+• If carbon intensity is low, increase the demand; do more (or faster) calculations.

-- If carbon intensity is high, decrease demand; do less in your applications.
+• If carbon intensity is high, decrease demand; do less (or slower) calculations.

-Demand shaping for carbon-aware applications is all about the supply of carbon.
-When the carbon cost of running your application becomes high, shape the demand to match the supply of carbon.
+Demand shaping for carbon-aware HPC use is all about the supply of carbon.
+When the carbon cost of running your simulation or model becomes high, shape the demand to match the supply of carbon.
 This can happen automatically, or the user can make a choice.

 Eco mode is an example of demand shaping.
 Eco modes are found in everyday appliances like cars or washing machines.
 When activated, some amount of performance is sacrificed in order to consume fewer resources (gas or electricity).
 Because there is this trade-off with performance, eco modes are always presented to a user as a choice.

-Software applications can also have eco modes that can - either automatically or with user consent - make decisions to reduce carbon emissions.
+Software or HPC services can also have eco modes that can - either automatically or with user consent - make decisions to reduce carbon emissions.

 One example of this is video conferencing software that adjusts streaming quality automatically.
 Rather than streaming at the highest quality possible at all times, it reduces the video quality to prioritize audio when the bandwidth is low.